 The time for coding the trading bot itself is of course dependent on your level.
 Here is a raw estimate based on my two-year experience in coding:

 - Basic level: variables, loops, functions, loops — 4–8 weeks full time.

 - Intermediate level: object-oriented programming, inheritance, decorators — 4–6 weekends.

 - Advanced level: professional coder — a couple of hours (?).

 Which Broker Server should I use?

 There are many servers you can use in the U.S. to trade with Python, but if you are living outside the united state, there are fewer options (Robinhood, Alpaca for instance don’t allow non-US residents).
 I live in the Netherlands so it took me a long time to find a broker with a suitable API.
 Here is a list of websites where you can open a brokers account from outside the U.S. I found none in that list that allows you to communicate with a python API.
-I am using one that is not in the list called DeGiro which has its own python API along with clear documentation on the basic commands you’ll be using 99% of the time in the bot.
+I am using one that is not in the list called DeGiro which has a python API along with clear documentation on the basic commands you’ll be using 99% of the time in the bot.
 I’m happy with it, their Python API is very easy to work with so I recommend using that one if you live outside the U.S.